Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsubsection{Clinical deformations test set - CT}

-The CT scans exhibit complex bio-mechanical deformations.
+The CT scans in a clinical setup exhibit complex bio-mechanical deformations including discontinuities in the deformation field around sliding tissues and large deformations that may not be Gaussian.
 The random Gaussian DVF used for deforming the images to obtain a simulated test set is an oversimplification of the underlying situation.
 Therefore, it is essential to investigate if the observations on the simulated deformations test set hold in the clinical setting as well.
 To this end, additional CT scans (referred to as follow-up scans) were searched in the clinical database for a subset of patients in the test set (11 patients).
-The first CT scans from these patients were used as target images and the corresponding follow-up CT scans were used as source images to assess the DIR pipeline.
+The first CT scans from these patients were used as target images and the corresponding follow-up CT scans were used as source images.

-A total of 21 corresponding landmarks were manually identified in the target and the source CT scans by a clinical expert.
-These landmarks included fiducial markers in the bladder, and anatomical landmarks e.g., aortic bifurcation, cervical os, and os coccygis.
-An example landmark location is shown in Fig. \ref{fig:contrast example} (b).
+Corresponding landmarks at 29 locations were manually identified in each target and source CT scan by a clinical expert.
+These landmarks included six fiducial markers in the vaginal wall, and anatomical landmarks e.g., aortic bifurcation, cervical os, and os coccygis.
+Since clinically available scans were used, the number of fiducial markers were different in each patient in accordance with the treatments given to the patients.
+The majority of the patients' scans had three fiducial markers, while some had less or more.
+If a patient's scan had less than three fiducial markers, calcification (if present) in corresponding anatomical locations were used as landmarks.
+If a patient's scan had more than three fiducial markers, only three of them were used.
+An example landmark location is shown in Figure \ref{fig:contrast example} (b) and the complete list of landmark locations is provided in Appendix \ref{appendix: landmarks list}.